Kaydonius/Exoplanet-Habitability-Classification/README.md

 # Exoplanet-Habitability-Classification
-Through machine learning algorithm, this EDA aims to discuss the habitability among the most suitable exoplanets
+Through machine learning models, this EDA aims to discuss the habitability among the most suitable exoplanets.